Volunteers in Research

 Documentation of permission to serve as a volunteer is required.
 Such documentation shall indicate a volunteer’s status as an agent working on behalf of the University in order for the Commonwealth to provide legal defense and insurance protection for the volunteer.

 Individuals who have pending employment may not volunteer for work.
 This includes persons who are awaiting final visa approval or who wish to work prior to their official start date.
 It is a violation of the Department of Labor’s Wage and Hour regulations for an employee to work without compensation.

 Departments or centers that wish to allow individuals to serve as volunteers must request authorization by completing and receiving prior approval of a volunteer form (see link under “Related Documents”).
 Prospective volunteers who will work in sensitive activities must provide two references whom the department may contact before accepting that volunteer.
 Sensitive activities include, but are not limited to, access to equipment covered by federal export control regulations, or sensitive animal research.
-For visiting faculty or visiting scholars, the volunteer form and appointment documentation should be initiated simultaneously.
 Volunteers may be approved for an initial period not exceeding one year.
-Extensions may be requested by e-mail to the Office for Research.
+Two (2) annual extensions may be requested by e-mail to the Office for Research.